SoNotWildTurtle/HoloLive-Colleseum/docs/DEV_PLAN.md

-# HoloLive Coliseum Development Plan
+# Hololive Coliseum Development Plan

 ## Project Overview
-HoloLive Coliseum is a platform fighting game inspired by Super Smash Brothers, featuring popular Hololive Vtubers as playable characters.
+Hololive Coliseum is a platform fighting game inspired by Super Smash Brothers, featuring popular Hololive Vtubers as playable characters.
 The game will support single-player and multiplayer modes with both keyboard/mouse and console controller input.

 ## Goals
 - Create a functional prototype with placeholder sprites and minimal features.